rmusser01/Infosec_Reference/README.md

 An Information Security Reference That Doesn't Suck

 ### Goal:

-* Be an awesome Information Security Reference
+* **Be an awesome Information Security Reference**
-* List of techinques, tools and tactics to learn from/reference.
+* **List of techinques, tools and tactics to learn from/reference.**
 	* Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
 	* Something like a "Yellow Pages" in the sense of you know something exists, but what was it called....
   		* 'If you give a man a fish, he is hungry again in an hour.
 If you teach him to catch a fish, you do him a good turn.'
-* Always accepting more links/stuff.
-Feel free to make a pull request or a complaint.
+* **Always accepting more links/stuff.
+Feel free to make a pull request or a complaint through a pull request or filing a bug**

-### Why Do _You_ Care?
+* **Why Do _You_ Care?**
 	* Don't have to constantly google for tools/reminder.
 	* Easily browsable list of tools, techniques, papers, and research in all sorts of areas.
 	* Want to read some good info.

-### Why Do _I_ Care?
+* **Why Do _I_ Care?**
 	* I do this as a resource for myself\(to teach myself & others from\) and offer it publicly as a way of giving back to the general community.
 	* To be clear, these aren't personal notes.
 I keep this repo maintained as a way of having pointers to information that I feel help build someone's skillset or increase understanding of attacks/methods/defenses.
-  * To be clear, I do not condone illegal activities and the purpose of this repo is not to enable or spread the perfomance of illegal activities.

-#### This page
+This is not meant to condone illegal or malicious activities.
+* **This page**
 	* This page isn't ~~terrible~~ the best on mobile.
-Use [https://docs.rmusser.ne](https://docs.rmusser.net)t for better mobile formatting.
+Use [https://docs.rmusser.ne](https://rmusser.net/docs)t for better mobile formatting.
 	* For latest content updates, check the git history.
-The Things-added.md file will be updated eventually.
-* All links on this page should work.
-Last tested some time ago.
 	* Contributions are encouraged/appreciated.
 	* If this resource has helped you in any way, please consider making a donation to [Doctors Without Borders](https://donate.doctorswithoutborders.org/onetime.cfm) or [Amnesty International](https://www.amnesty.org/en/donate/).

 ## Index - Table of Contents